ALP-CONNEX Management UI — User Handbook

 Real-Time Updates

-The page uses SignalR to stream updates in real time.
+The page uses WebSocket streaming to deliver updates in real time.
 New entries appear automatically at the top of the list without requiring a page refresh.

 Audit Logs